zsuiram/grav-theme-blueberry/README.md

 ![Blueberry](assets/readme_1.png)

-A clean and simple theme for bloggers, with responsive design and beautiful typography by [Anders Norén](http://www.andersnoren.se/teman/blueberry-wordpress-theme/).
+A clean and simple theme for bloggers, with responsive design and beautiful typography by [Anders Norén].

 # Features